1982 FAMAS Awards

-This is the first year in FAMAS history that 3 films won most of the awards.
+This is the first year in FAMAS history that three films won most of the awards.
 Kumander Alibasbas of JE Productions won the FAMAS Award for Best Picture including the fifth best actor award for Joseph Estrada.
-Pakawalan mo Ako won the best actress award for Vilma Santos. and FPJ Productions' Pagbabalik ng Panday won most of the minor awards.
-Each of the films won 3 awards.
+Pakawalan Mo Ako won the Best Actress award for Vilma Santos, and FPJ Productions' Pagbabalik ng Panday won most of the technical awards.
+Each of the films won three awards.

 Awards

-Major Awards
+Major awards

 Winners are listed first and highlighted with boldface.